 While the Internet's architecture, protocols and applications are constantly evolving, there is often competing evolution between various network entities.
 This competing evolution can impact performance and robustness, and even halt communications in some cases.
-For instance, [41] shows that when setting up a TCP connection to a web server, attempting to negotiate the use of Explicit Congestion Notification (ECN) [46] interfered with connection establishment for over 8% of the web servers tested in 2000 (but down to less than 1% of the web servers tested for this paper in 2004).
+For instance, [39] shows that when setting up a TCP connection to a web server, attempting to negotiate the use of Explicit Congestion Notification (ECN) [44] interfered with connection establishment for over 8% of the web servers tested in 2000.
 For such web servers, the client can only establish a TCP connection by re-attempting the connection without negotiating ECN usage.
-The connection failures in the presence of ECN negotiation were caused by firewalls configured to interpret the attempt to negotiate ECN as the signature of a port-scanning tool [25].
+The connection failures in the presence of ECN negotiation were caused by firewalls configured to interpret the attempt to negotiate ECN as the signature of a port-scanning tool [22].
 On the one hand, these firewalls can be seen as incorrectly associating new functionality with one of the first appearances of that new functionality in an undesirable application.
 On the other hand, the firewalls can also be seen as doing their job of blocking unwanted traffic.
 This example shows the fundamental problem of different evolution paths that can cross to the detriment of smooth traffic flow on the Internet.